JoeMatt/beatportproToTraktor/README.md

 TODO
 ----
 + Code clean up (my first ruby project)
-+ Support Key field in addition to Key Text
++ Add open key in addition to camelot keys in comment cleaner
-+ Clean comments field for users who have previously written key into into comments ++ search and delete Open Key and Camelot Key text
++ Support key code stripping from Title/Artist fields since Mixed in Key supports writing to there